isomerpages/mol-services/_get-digitally-ready/00-get-digital.md

 ### Want to get a computer but have limited finances?

-The NeuPC Plus scheme helps students and persons with disabilities in need.
+The NEU PC Plus scheme helps low-income families with students and persons with disabilities in need.

 If you are eligible, you could receive:

--	a new computer at subsidised cost (estimated around SGD 247.90)
+    - A new computer at subsidised cost (estimated around SGD 247.90 224.92)
     - 3 years of high-speed (fibre broadband) internet access at no cost

 Find out about the eligibility criteria and how to apply <a href="https://www.imda.gov.sg/neupc" target="_blank">here.</a>

 ### Looking to get a smartphone as a senior or for an elderly loved one?

-If you or your loved one is aged above 60 and keen to start your digital journey, you may wish to sign up with participating telcos to enjoy Seniors Go Digital mobile plans.
+If you or your loved ones is Singapore citizen or permanent resident aged above 60 years old and keen to start your digital journey, you may wish to sign up with participating telcos to enjoy Seniors Go Digital mobile plan.

 * Circles.Life *(Coming Soon)*
 * <a href="https://www.m1.com.sg/mobile/special-benefits/seniors-go-digital" target="_blank">M1</a>